Surgery to remove the lymph nodes in your neck

 Sometimes your surgeon doesn't know if there are cancer cells in your lymph nodes before you have surgery.
 In this case, your surgeon might remove the lymph nodes closest to the cancer.
 They send the nodes to the laboratory to check them for cancer cells.

-A sentinel lymph node biopsy (SLNB) is a test to find the first lymph node or nodes that the cancer may spread to.
-The doctor then checks to see if this lymph nodes contains cancer cells.
+For an early stage cancer your doctor might suggest a sentinel lymph node biopsy(SLNB).
+This is a test to find the first lymph node or nodes to which a cancer may spread.
+The doctor then checks to see if this lymph node contains cancer cells.

 You might have a sentinel node biopsy at the same time as your operation to remove the cancer.

-How you have a sentinel lymph node biopsy
+Sentinel lymph node biopsy

 Before your sentinel lymph node biopsy

-The day before or morning of your operation you have a scan to show where the sentinel nodes are.
+The day before or morning of your operation, you have a scan to show where the sentinel nodes are.
 You usually have this in the nuclear medicine department in the hospital.
 This scan shows the surgeon which lymph nodes to remove but doesn’t tell them whether the nodes contain cancer.

 You have an injection of a small amount of mildly radioactive liquid into the area close to the cancer.
 The radioactive liquid is called a tracer.